Federal Institute for Materials Research and Testing: Structure

-It is owned by the German Federal Ministry of Economics and Technology.
-Its competences are to improve safety in technology and chemistry through research and development, testing, analysis, approvals, advice and information.
+The institution is controlled by the German Federal Ministry for Economic Affairs and Climate Action.
+Its competences are to improve safety in technology and chemistry through research and development, testing, analysis, approvals, advice, and information.

-The headquarters in Berlin are near the Berlin Botanischer Garten station.
+The headquarters are located in Berlin, near the Berlin Botanischer Garten station.

 Departments

 The Federal Institute for Materials Research and Testing is subdivided into departments and divisions.
 The staff sums up to about 1700 members.